USRA-STI/gdt-core/docs/core/headers.rst

   >>> # the list of headers can be from a file read from disk
   >>> file_headers = MyFileHeaders.from_headers([MyPartialHeader(), MySecondHeader()])
-  KeyError: "Keyword 'BOOL' not found."
+  RuntimeWarning: BOOL not found in header PRIMARY
   >>> file_headers = MyFileHeaders.from_headers([MyHeader(), MySecondHeader()])
   >>> file_headers
   <MyFileHeaders: 2 headers>